ronak-n-desai/ronak-n-desai.github.io/physics/_posts/2022-3-26-relativity.md

 This second rule might sound very unintuitive, but consider the following scenario.
 There is a light source on the ground shining forwards at speed $c$ and you are moving backwards at a speed $v$.
 Classically, you should observe the speed of the light particles at a speed $v+c$, but by rule 1, this would be impossible.
 So, we are forced to conclude that the speed of light must appear to be moving at $c$ in all inertial reference frames.
 Since speed is a distance divided by time, we must be willing to accept that length and time may no longer be experienced the same in different reference frames!

-Let us consider the movement of this particle at speed $v$ in the 'stationary' relative to the 'moving' reference frame which I will label $S$ and $S'$.
+Let us consider the movement of this particle at speed $v$ as before.
+I will define two reference frames $S$ and $S'$ where $S'$ is moving with speed $v$ relative to $S$.
 Before we introduced any of these light speed rules, we would relate these systems by the following Galilean transformation

 \begin{equation}
   x' = x - v t